sharpness-se/hassessolskydd/README.md

 ## Deployment
+    *Currently A bug exists which will cause tests to fail if the database on heroku is not in its initial state.
+    *To push a new build the database on heroku must be reset.

     #Prepare your local environment
         - Login to heroku by typing "heroku login"
         - Check that you have a heroku remote by typing "git remote -v"